-In addition to State Rail Assistance, SB 1 funds other transit and rail programs through multimodal funding programs, and creates other opportunities to fund rail and transit improvements.
-Other SB 1 rail and transit funding programs include: an augmentation for State Transit Assistance (about \$4.3 billion over ten years) and an augmentation for Transit and Intercity Rail Capital Program (about \$3.0 billion over ten years).
-SB 1 multimodal programs that may be used for transit and rail include: the Solutions for Congested Corridors Program (\$2.5 billion over ten years), the Local Partnership Program (\$2 billion over ten years), and an augmentation to the State Transportation Improvement Program (\$1.1 billion over ten years).
+In addition to SRA, SB 1 funds other transit and rail programs through multimodal funding programs, and creates other opportunities to fund rail and transit improvements.
+Other SB 1 rail and transit funding programs include an augmentation for State Transit Assistance (about \$4.3 billion over 10 years) and an augmentation for Transit and Intercity Rail Capital Program (about \$3.0 billion over 10 years).
+SB 1 multimodal programs that may be used for transit and rail include: the Solutions for Congested Corridors Program (\$2.5 billion over ten years), the Local Partnership Program (\$2 billion over 10 years), and an augmentation to the State Transportation Improvement Program (\$1.1 billion over 10 years).
 In addition to SB 1 funding, rail also continues to benefit from California Climate Investment Program funds from Cap and Trade auctions, which fund the Transit and Intercity Rail Capital Program and Low Carbon Transit Operations Program.
 Finally, intercity rail benefits from ongoing state funding for existing operations and rolling stock through the Caltrans Intercity Rail Program budget.
-Rail agencies are encouraged to consider the range of funding available from local, state, and federal sources, and accordingly decide how they can utilize the State Rail Assistance program to maximize the quality of the rail service for riders.
+Rail agencies are encouraged to consider the range of funding available from local, state, and federal sources, and accordingly decide how they can utilize the SRA program to maximize the quality of the rail service for riders.

-State Rail Plan, California Transportation Plan 2040, and Regional Transportation Plans

-The draft State Rail Plan will be under review in 2017, and the final plan adopted in 2018.
+State Rail Plan, California Transportation Plan 2040, and Regional Transportation Plans The State Rail Plan was adopted in 2018.
 This plan, with the broader California Transportation Plan 2040 and Regional Transportation Plans that include SB 375 Sustainable Community Strategies, will guide rail investments in ways that integrate the services of multiple rail and transit operators to maximize public benefits.
-The State Rail Assistance funds are primarily formulaic, but they present the opportunity for recipient agencies to use these SB 1 funds in collaboration with partners to further the benefits of coordinated service and planning.
+The SRA funds are primarily formulaic, but they present the opportunity for recipient agencies to use these SB 1 funds in collaboration with partners to further the benefits of coordinated service and planning.
 This will strengthen the future projects in competitive SB 1 funding programs.